forcedotcom/schemas/README.md

 }
 ```

-You can also use these schemas programatially.
+You can also use these schemas programatically.
 For example, Salesforce CLI uses these schema to do certain validation.

 ```javascript
 const schemas = require('@salesforce/schemas');